White snakeroot

 Spread: 2-3'

-Flowering period: July to October
+Flowering period: September

-The shade of the forest floor seems to brighten for a time when the white snakeroot blooms, with clusters of white flowers appearing in luminous relief atop stems bearing dark green foliage.
+The shade of the forest floor seems to brighten for a time when the white snakeroot blooms, with clusters of white flowers appearing in luminous relief above dark green foliage.
 The timing of the flowering period makes white snakeroot an important resource for pollinators as summer transitions to fall.
 Small species of butterflies show a special affinity for white snakeroot, and other insects including moths, flies, wasps, and bees also utilize the plant.